Wellington in India

 Tour Introduction

-Our expert historian is ex-Gurkha Officer and acclaimed historian, author and TV Personality, Gordon Corrigan.
-The tour is for the more adventurous traveller who is happy with some longer journeys by road and air – so a certain amount of stamina and fitness will be required.
+This tour is for the more adventurous traveller who is happy with some longer journeys by road and air – so a certain amount of stamina and fitness will be required.
 In return, we can offer a very special tour which takes in spectacular fortresses, un-spoiled local villages and a way of life that has changed little since Wellesley’s time.
 Although well off the standard tourist trail, we will be staying in the best available hotels.

 Background

-The 28 year old Colonel Arthur Wellesley left England in command of the 33rd Foot and arrived in India in 1797.
+The 28-year-old Colonel Arthur Wellesley left England in command of the 33rd Foot and arrived in India in 1797.
 He swiftly established his innate ability and campaigned in the Mysore and Mahratta Wars, returning to England as a major general eight years later.
 It was in India that he learned how to deal with difficult allies, how to successfully campaign in a fourth-world country where terrain and climate conspired against him, and how to supply troops where no established logistics existed.
 He was the first commander to maintain an army in the field in the wet season, and he established a bullock stud farm to provide transport for rations.
 In an age when intelligence gathering was regarded as rather bad form, he established a network of informants who kept him aware of the enemy’s movements.
-All these lessons would be invaluable in his later campaigns in Portugal and Spain
+All these lessons would be invaluable in his later campaigns in Portugal and Spain.

 Highlights

-- The magnificent fortress of Gawilghur
+• The magnificent fortresses of Ahmednagar, Daulatabad and Gawilghur

-- Tipu Sultan’s Seringapatam
+• Tipu Sultan’s Seringapatam

-- The battle of Assaye
+• The battle of Assaye

 "Perhaps the most pleasurable aspect was the cohesion and companionship experienced on the trip, generated partly by the subject of the tour and by Gordon.
 Wonderfully entertaining in fact."